 Knockinaam Lodge in Portpatrick is Dumfries & Galloway’s only Michelin-starred restaurant and offers a stylish haven from the hustle and bustle of modern life.
 Located in stunning grounds leading to a private beach near Stranraer, this luxury boutique hotel offers modern Scottish cuisine in a romantic candlelit restaurant.

-Chef Charles Lockley of Boath House in Nairn uses only the finest local produce available which is reflected in the restaurant’s six-course menu which changes daily.
-The exquisite Inverlochy Castle and family-run Kinloch Lodge serve a creative, modern and exciting menu, and the dishes often have a traditional twist associated with Scotland's amazing culinary heritage, while The Albannach in Sutherland is Britain’s most northerly Mitchelin-starred restaurant.
+Chef Charles Lockley of Boath House in Nairn uses only the finest local produce; this is reflected in the restaurant’s wonderful six-course menu, which changes daily.
+On the Isle of Skye, The Three Chimneys has received international acclaim for over 30 years.
+Sample truly local flavours from the island and try the specially-prepared Taste of Skye menu option.
+The family-run Kinloch Lodge serves a creative, modern and exciting menu, and the dishes often have a traditional twist associated with Scotland's amazing culinary heritage, while The Albannach in Sutherland is Britain’s most northerly Michelin-star restaurant.

 The Kingdom of Fife